memfault/interrupt/_posts/2022-01-18-four-favorite-firmware-debug-tools.md

 * probe clips on the back side of the casing, and a handy soft carrying case
 * features for magnetic hanging loops (which I've never used but look thrillingly cool [if you need to hang your meter from a ferromagnetic rail](https://www.fluke.com/en-us/product/accessories/magnetic-hangers-utility-tools/tpak))

-Its stuff like this that really elevates Fluke above a generic DMM from Amazon.
+It's details like this that really elevates Fluke above a generic DMM from Amazon.

 ### The Limitations
 While extremely versatile, a multimeter can't do everything.
 They are only designed for measuring relatively static signals.
 You can only get an accurate voltage reading with a multimeter when the target is at a steady state.
 A toggling GPIO, for example,  will show a voltage reading on your meter as a function of its duty cycle.
 This is because most multimeters are built around a type of [integrating data converter](https://en.wikipedia.org/wiki/Integrating_ADC) called a dual-slope ADC.
 Dual slope ADCs have several key advantages: they are very robust to component tolerances, easy to auto-zero/auto-calibrate, and consume very little power.
 What they trade off to do this is bandwidth.
 Dual slope ADCs are not fast.
 A relatively pedestrian SAR ADC can take a million samples per second.
 In contrast, a slope-integrating converter generally cannot exceed a hundred samples per second.
 This slower speed comes with its own advantages, however: better noise performance, and better notch rejection of unwanted frequencies - particularly those at 50 Hz and 60Hz.
 If your integrating converter itch isn't well scratched yet, Maxim Integrated has [an excellent tech note](https://www.maximintegrated.com/en/design/technical-documents/tutorials/1/1041.html) describing dual slope ADC theory of operation in great detail.